Insights in your inbox

 How to reduce high turnover

 Unless you’re incredibly lucky, employees will inevitably leave your organization from time to time.
-Maybe they’ll want to move to a different city, quit work to become a full-time parent, or even retire — never mind those looking for a career change.
-And no matter how well you treat your employees or how many perks you offer, that isn’t going to change.
-However, if you find that you can’t make anyone stick around for more than a year or two, it looks like you might have a problem on your hands.
+Maybe they’ll want to move to a different city for new adventures, decide to quit work to become a full-time parent and immerse themselves in family life, or even gracefully retire after years of dedicated service — not to mention those seeking a pivot in their career paths.
+And no matter how well you treat your employees or how many enticing perks you offer, the ebb and flow of personnel changes will persist.
+However, if you find that you can’t seem to retain team members for more than a year or two, it may signal an underlying issue that warrants closer examination.

 In that case, your first port of call should be identifying the problem.
 Common causes of employee turnover include: